The ‘60-Day’ Rule Is a Myth. Charge Trump Now.

 To start with, Garland and the DOJ need to tell the American public that no such rule exists.
-That’s right – the rule doesn’t exist.
+That’s right—the rule doesn’t exist.
 It’s the DOJ’s equivalent of an urban myth.
-No actual law or written policy at the DOJ mentions anything about doing anything within 60-days of anything vis a vis criminal charges, involving elections.
+No actual law or written policy at the DOJ mentions anything about not doing anything within 60 days of anything vis-à-vis criminal charges, involving elections.

 This is no secret.
-Commentators including Just Security, Lawfare, Jeffrey Toobin and the DOJ Office of Inspector General have all confirmed the absence of any such written rule and agreed that it’s actually more like an informal policy of prosecutorial best practices that includes avoiding actions such as “public indictments or other overt disclosures that could affect [elections].”
+Commentators including Just Security, Lawfare, and Jeffrey Toobin, plus the DOJ Office of Inspector General have all confirmed the absence of any such written rule and agreed that it’s actually more like an informal policy of prosecutorial best practices that includes avoiding actions such as “public indictments or other overt disclosures that could affect [elections].”

 Memorandums like Holder’s 2012 guidance memorandum, which utilizes this same language, appear to imbue that principle as well.